 Belt conveyors are the most efficient equipment in many industries, as they speed up transportation and production times.
-However, they are a bit of an ongoing investment, as problems can arise over time.
+However, they are a bit of an ongoing investment, as problems can arise over time, like a conveyor belt that keeps slipping.
 One of the major issues that many belt conveyors eventually develop is belt slippage.
 Belt slippage isn’t a horrible problem, as you can fix it quickly if you identify the cause.
 To help you do just that, read this list of the most common causes of conveyor belt slippage.

 Not all conveyor belts designs can handle different environmental factors.
 One common factor that causes problems is cold temperature.
 A cold room can cause a conveyor belt to warp and shift so that it no longer fits on the conveyor system, which causes the belt to start slipping.
 To prevent their slipping, make sure that your belts can handle the temperatures to which you expose them.

 Improper conveyor system installation is another cause of belt slippage.
 There are many ways in which a conveyor system can cause the belt to stall—for example, using the wrong size conveyor or misaligning the belt.
 You also need to plan your systems carefully before you install them.
 A system that doesn’t usually hold your materials can experience problems, and belt slippage is one of them.
 Bad installation can easily be avoided by contacting professionals to install your system and avoid any future conveyer belt problems.